Defective Convolutional Networks: Defective Convolutional Neural Network

 First, we briefly introduce the notations.
 For one convolutional layer, denote $x$ as the input and $z$ as the output of neurons in the layer.
 Note that $x$ may be the input image or the output of the last convolutional layer.
 The input $x$ is usually a $M\times N\times K$ tensor in which $M/N$ are the height/width of a feature map, and $K$ is the number of feature maps, or equivalently, channels.
 Denote $w$ and $b$ as the parameters (e.g., the weights and biases) of the convolutional kernel.
 Then a standard convolutional layer can be mathematically defined as below.

 \textbf{Standard convolutional layer: }

 where $f(\cdot)$ is a non-linear activation function such as ReLU\footnote{Batch normalization is popularly used on $x'$ before computing $z$.
-Here we simply omit this.} and $\otimes_{\text{conv}}$ is the convolutional operation.
+Here we simply omit this.} and $*$ is the convolutional operation.
 The convolutional filter receives signals in a patch and extracts local textural information from the patch.
 As mentioned in the introduction, recent works suggest that the prediction of standard CNNs strongly depends on such textural information, and noises imposed on the texture may lead to wrong predictions.
 Therefore, we hope to learn a feature extractor which does not solely rely on textural features and also considers other information.
 To achieve this goal, we introduce the \emph{defective convolutional layer} in which some neurons are purposely designed to be corrupted.
 Define $M_{\text{defect}}$ to be a binary matrix of size $M\times N\times K$.
 Our defective convolutional layer is defined as follows.

 \textbf{Defective convolutional layer: }